PUBNAVETRA · A Purple Wins Instrument

 Part III · The Cycle

-The governance cycle has three beats.
-NAVETRA participates in all three and returns every quarter for the next one.
-The organisation executes between the beats, with in-house leadership or a chosen consulting partner.
+Four beats.
+NAVETRA runs all four and returns every quarter for the next.
 The instrument reads.
 The board governs.
 The companion stays.
+The learning lands.

 Beat 01